vpc-ccg/pamir/doc/README.md

 ```
 $ ./pamir.py -p my_project -r ref.fa  --num-worker 20 --files mrsfast-best-search=sample.sam
 ```
 11. To specify the assembler as sga for orphan assembly and also the number of prediction jobs will be 20:
 ```
 $ ./pamir.py -p my_project -r ref.fa  --num-worker 20 --assembler sga --files mrsfast-best-search=sample.sam
 ```
 12. To resume from the previously finished stage:
 ```
 $ ./pamir.py -p my_project --resume
 ```

 ### Some Invalid Commands
+The following parameters are not accepted by Pamir:
 1. Project name is missing:
 ```
 $./pamir.py -r ref.fa --files alignment=sample.sam
 ```
 2. Reference genome file is missing:
 ```
 $./pamir.py -p my_project --files alignment=sample.sam